 But as with all foods, it’s important to properly source your eggs and know the true meaning of the labels.
 There are many brands of organic eggs, but the organic label doesn’t say anything about whether or not the chickens where raised in confined spaces.
 It simply means the hens were given an organic feed.
 Even free range isn’t all it’s cracked up to.
 The only requirement for a free range label is the chickens have access to the outdoors, but they may never be let outside.

 The minimum for finding nutrient dense eggs is a label of pasture raised.
 This means the chickens are given at least 108 square feet of pasture.
-However many of the eggs listed below go beyond this standard.
+However many of the eggs listed below go beyond this standard and into practices such as regenerative agriculture.

 Farmers Hen House